 The authors present the design of the shipping simulation SEL and its integration in the MSP Challenge Simulation Platform.
-This platform is designed to aid learning about the key characteristics and complexity of maritime spatial planning (MSP).
-The addition of SEL to this platform greatly aids MSP authorities in learning about and planning for shipping, an economically important and well-established sector.
-Taking shipping infrastructure (shipping lanes, shipping restrictions and ports) as well as common shipping logic (notably freedom of navigation and IMO designated routes) into account, SEL produces heat maps of shipping traffic as well as key shipping performance indicators.
-To produce these outputs, SEL uses a heuristic-based graphsearching algorithm to find paths that ships take to go from one port to another during each simulated month.
-The implementation was tested on three sea basins: the Firth of Clyde (smallest), North Sea (with limited data) and Baltic Sea regions (largest, with most complete data).
-SEL generally took between 2 and 13 seconds to generate the desired monthly outputs.
-In this manner SEL enables MSP authorities and their shipping stakeholders to use MSP Challenge for exploring impacts of new shipping measures and other sectors on ship traffic.
+This platform is designed to give policymakers and planners insight into the complexity of Maritime Spatial Planning (MSP) and can be used for interactive planning support.
+It uses advanced game technology to link real geoand marine data with simulations for ecology, energy and shipping.
+The shipping sector is an important economic sector with influential stakeholders.
+SEL calculates the (future) impact of MSP decisions on shipping routes.
+This is dynamically shown in key performance indicators (e.g. route efficiencies) and visualised in heat maps of ship traffic.
+SEL uses a heuristic-based graph-searching algorithm to find paths from one port to another during each simulated month.
+The performance of SEL was tested for three sea basins: the firth of Clyde, Scotland (smallest), North Sea (with limited data) and Baltic Sea regions (largest, with most complete data).
+The behaviour of the model is stable and valid.
+SEL takes between 4 and 17 seconds to generate the desired monthly output.
+Experiences in 20 sessions with 302 planners, stakeholders and students indicate that SEL is a valuable addition to MSP Challenge, and thereby to MSP.